 |

-TARGET | TO SEE PROGRESSIVE IMPROVEMENTS ACROSS ALL FAIR COMPENSATION BENCHMARKS IN EACH OF OUR STRATEGIC TIER 1 SUPPLIERSStrategic SuppliersRefers to Tier 1 suppliers that were designated as strategic as of January 2020, the start of our fair wage benchmarking year.
+TARGET | TO SEE PROGRESSIVE IMPROVEMENTS ACROSS ALL FAIR COMPENSATION BENCHMARKS IN EACH OF OUR CORE TIER 1 SUPPLIERSCore SuppliersRefers to Tier 1 suppliers that were designated as strategic as of January 2020, the start of our fair wage benchmarking year.
 Monitoring and data collection are based on a representative sample of approximately 70% of this group.
 BY 2025 (BASELINE 2020). | |

-CONTEXT | We are committed to progressive improvement in compensation across our strategic Tier 1 suppliers by 2025.
-This ambition is intended to advance positive impacts and opportunities for workers in our supply chain by providing a decent standard of living that is considered acceptable by society at its current level of economic development.
+CONTEXT | Our 2025 ambition focused on driving progressive improvements in compensation across our core Tier 1 suppliers.
+This approach is intended to advance positive impacts and opportunities for workers in our supply chain by providing a decent standard of living that is considered acceptable by society at its current level of economic development.
 We are actively monitoring fair wage benchmarks and our suppliers’ performance against these. |

-TARGET | STRATEGIC TIER 1 SUPPLIERSStrategic SuppliersRefers to Tier 1 suppliers that were designated as strategic as of January 2020, the start of our fair wage benchmarking year.
+TARGET | CORE TIER 1 SUPPLIERSCore SuppliersRefers to Tier 1 suppliers that were designated as strategic as of January 2020, the start of our fair wage benchmarking year.
 Monitoring and data collection are based on a representative sample of approximately 70% of this group.
 WILL HAVE SECURED GENDER WAGE PARITY FOR WORKERS BY 2025. | |

-CONTEXT | Aligned with core labor standards, which call for equal pay for equal work, we adopted the target that every core supplier shall have secured gender wage parity for workers in 2025.
+CONTEXT | Aligned with core labor standards, which call for equal pay for equal work, we had adopted the target that every core supplier shall have secured gender wage parity for workers in 2025.
 Due to technical challenges and data privacy restrictions in obtaining comprehensive sex-disaggregated wage data from our supplier factories, we have focused our actions on capacity building and supporting suppliers’ understanding and ability to improve wage management systems that ensure equal pay for equal work. |

 For more information on our approach and actions, visit our Supply Chain page.